This tutorial describes the group observation function of Tapestry, which does the following:

 5) If you incorrectly add a child you can easily remove them from this list of children by clicking that 'x'.

 6) Once you have added all the children you need, you can then finish the rest of the observation in the normal way.
-Add a title, notes, photographs, EYFS assessments as necessary, and then click 'save'.
+Add a title, notes, media, EYFS assessments as necessary, and then click 'save'.

 7) You will find that the observation will appear only once in your overview/home screen: